 We Believe in the Truth of God's Word, the Bible.

 People who attend our church come from all different experiences and backgrounds.
 Some come from Catholic, Presbyterian, Methodist and other churches.
 Others come with no church or religious background at all.
 Suddenly, they find themselves at a Baptist church.
 What does that mean?
 Many have identified the Baptist church by its common stereotypes, but we can assure you that the Second family is not your stereotypical church.
 We are unique.
 We believe church should be fun and exciting, yet without compromising the truth of God’s Word, the Bible.
-We are a Christian, evangelical church—a church whose primary purpose is to share the good news of Jesus Christ.
+We are a Christian evangelical church—a church whose primary purpose is to share the good news of Jesus Christ.
 We are also a Baptist church.
-Listed below is a summary of the essential beliefs that all Christians share and the Baptist beliefs that make us distinct from other denominations.
+Listed below you will find a summary of the essential beliefs that all Christians share and the Baptist beliefs that make us distinct from other denominations.